Leah Pruitt: College career

+San Diego State Aztects

 Pruitt was scouted by San Diego State University when her father contacted the coaches about her older sister Charlee's interest in joining the team as a goalkeeper.
 Head coach Mike Friesen came to watch their club team play a tournament in Arizona in summer 2012 and, although he had a backlog of goalkeepers, Friesen was interested in signing the team's 4 ft 11in forward, Leah.
 She committed that December, two years before she could sign a national letter of intent: "SDSU really wanted me, you could tell.
 I loved how the coaches were really into me coming here.
 I knew it was the right choice."

 Pruitt was 5 ft 8in by the time she debuted for the Aztecs in 2015 and was an immediate starter, starting all 18 games before a knee injury kept her out of the final two games of the season.
-As a freshman Pruitt led the team with 10 goals and nine assists.
+As a freshman, Pruitt led the team with 10 goals and nine assists.
 She was named Mountain West Conference Freshman of the Year and was an All-Mountain West first team selection as the Aztecs won the regular season title and finished as runners-up in the conference tournament, losing the final to San Jose State Spartans in a penalty shootout.

+USC Trojans

 Pruitt transferred to the University of Southern California in 2016.
 She made 21 appearances for the USC Trojans as a sophomore, all as a substitute, scoring four goals and creating eight assists.
 USC won the 2016 NCAA Division I Women's Soccer Tournament title with a 3–1 win against West Virginia.
 Pruitt registered an assist on a Katie Johnson goal during the final.

 In her junior year, Pruitt started all 20 games, scoring six goals and four assists on her way to All Pac-12 Conference second team honors.
 In 2018, Pruitt played in all 22 games (starting 21), and put up career-high numbers in both goals with 12 and assists with nine.
 She earned All Pac-12 and All-Pacific Region first team honors, and was recognized nationally with United Soccer Coaches All-America third team and TopDrawerSoccer.com Best XI third team honors.